Table of Contents

 As with any skill, practice is key when it comes to executing a successful third-shot drop-in pickleball.

-By following these simple steps, you will be able to master the art of the third shot drop in pickleball.
+By following these simple steps, you will be able to master the art of the 3rd shot drop in pickleball.
 With enough practice, you will be able to control the pace of play and put your opponents under pressure.

 A Drill for the third shot drop

 To practice this move, you can use the “wall-bounce” drill.
 Begin by standing near the wall that is at least 20 feet away from you and bounce the balls off of it so they bounce back toward you.
-As this progresses, gradually take a few steps back each time and make sure that the ball bounces higher than usual on its return until you are about 40 feet away from the wall.
+As this progresses, gradually take a step back each time and make sure that the ball bounces higher than usual on its return until you are about 40 feet away from the wall.

-At this point, your goal should be to hit a soft third shot drop over the net which will stay low after bouncing and make it difficult for your opponent to reach the ball.
+At this point, your goal should be to hit a soft third shot over the net which will stay low after bouncing and make it difficult for your opponent to reach the ball.

-To ensure optimal performance, take note of your body’s positioning when executing a third shot drop.
+To ensure optimal performance, take note of your body’s positioning when executing a third shot.
 Make sure that you are in an athletic stance with your feet set apart and knees bent slightly.
 You should also make sure that you are not too close or far away from the net as this can affect the accuracy of your shot.

 Does My Paddle Affect the Drop of a Third Shot?